Kukaas/recipe-sharing-api/README.md

 **Usage:** In this project, Express is utilized to build the server and handle the API routes.

+### 🚀 bcrypt

+**Version:** ^5.1.1

+**Description:** This package provides a quick, unbiased, and lightweight web framework for Node.js..

+**Usage:** In this project, Express is utilized to build the server and handle the API routes.

 ### 📚 mongoose

 **Version:** ^8.1.2

-**Description:** This package contains a MongoDB object modeling tool geared for use in an asynchronous environment.
+**Description:** Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment.
+Mongoose provides a straight-forward, schema-based solution to model your application data.

-**Usage:** In this project, Mongoose is used to model the application data and interact with the MongoDB database.
+**Usage:** In this project mongoose is used in conjunction with MongoDB to interact with the database.

 ## 🔧 DevDependencies